andychase/codebook/topics/info/terms.md

-No Membership in CC: Creating a CCID or using any of the related Websites or Services does not and shall not be deemed to make you a member, shareholder or affiliate of Tech Store Club for any purposes whatsoever, nor shall you have any of the rights of statutory members as defined in Sections 2(3) and 3 of Chapter 180 of the General Laws of Massachusetts.
+No Membership in CC: Creating a CCID or using any of the related Websites or Services does not and shall not be deemed to make you a member, shareholder or affiliate of Snap Notes Collective for any purposes whatsoever, nor shall you have any of the rights of statutory members as defined in Sections 2(3) and 3 of Chapter 180 of the General Laws of Massachusetts.

-Termination: Tech Store Club reserves the right to modify or discontinue your account at any time for any reason or no reason at all.
+Termination: Snap Notes Collective reserves the right to modify or discontinue your account at any time for any reason or no reason at all.

 > Human-readable summary of Sec 7: Please do not register for an account